CameronAF/C/IntroToC/P7/README.txt

-This is a simple Console Application
+This directory contains multiple project which demonstrates simple yet core concepts for C programming

+HOW TO USE:
+ 1) Input book title
+ 2) Input book ISBN
+ 3) Input number of pages
+ 4)	Repeat from step 1, once.

+ABOUT THE PROGRAM:
-This project will demosntrate the use of structs struct book contains title, ISBN, number of pages, and cost instance of book gets created by user input or copied by already created instance
+Struct book contains title, ISBN, and number of pages.
+Instance of book gets created by user input or copied by already created instance

-User will input title, ISBN, number of pages, and cost of 2 books